meepodeep/BeanInator/README.md

 <img width="1401" height="1482" alt="image" src="https://github.com/user-attachments/assets/238c624d-cc9d-4d33-8eb1-4ebdd2a92c5a" />

 ## Why Does this exist
 I have always wanted to make something like this to save me time in the morning morning.
-Taking the 3 minutes to weigh out the beans manually is the largest waste of time I have ever taken part of and in order to become the most efficient being on earth and ascend to a higher plane of existance I need to have something automatically weigh my coffee beans.
+Taking the 3 minutes to weigh out the beans manually is the largest waste of time I have ever taken part of.
+So in order to become the most efficient being on earth, and ascend to a higher plane of existance.
+I need to have something automatically weigh my coffee beans.

 ## Assembly
 1. print each part from the step file!
 MAKE SURE you print the auger sideways